CVS To Change Hold Music Following Doctor’s Viral Plea

-A Harvard psychiatrist whose viral plea spread across social media as he begged CVS pharmacy to change their repetitive hold music jut might get his witch.
+A Harvard psychiatrist whose viral plea spread across social media as he begged CVS pharmacy to change their repetitive hold music just might get his wish.
 The Guardian reports.

 Amy Lanctot, a spokeswoman for CVS, this week confirmed that the pharmacy chain was indeed in the process of updating their on-hold telephone system and was expecting to implement the new system in 2019.
 Lanctot at the same time indicated that the system had long been slated for an update and that the move was not in response to the letter, which was written by Dr. Steven Schlozman.